 The real history behind Black Friday, however, is not as sunny as retailers might have you believe.
 Back in the 1950s, police in the city of Philadelphia used the term to describe the chaos that ensued on the day after Thanksgiving, when hordes of suburban shoppers and tourists flooded into the city in advance of the big Army-Navy football game held on that Saturday every year.
-Not only would Philly cops not be able to take the day off, but they would have to work extra-long shifts dealing with the additional crowds and traffic.
-Shoplifters would also take advantage of the bedlam in stores to make off with merchandise, adding to the law enforcement headache.
+Not only were Philly cops not able to take the day off, but they had to work extra-long shifts dealing with the additional crowds and traffic.
+Shoplifters also took advantage of the bedlam in stores and made off with merchandise, adding to the law enforcement headache.

 By 1961, “Black Friday” had caught on in Philadelphia, to the extent that the city’s merchants and boosters tried unsuccessfully to change it to “Big Friday” in order to remove the negative connotations.
 The term didn’t spread to the rest of the country until much later, however, and as recently as 1985 it wasn’t in common use nationwide.
 Sometime in the late 1980s, however, retailers found a way to reinvent Black Friday and turn it into something that reflected positively, rather than negatively, on them and their customers.
 The result was the “red to black” concept of the holiday mentioned earlier, and the notion that the day after Thanksgiving marked the occasion when America’s stores finally turned a profit.